kigichang/candle-lstm/README.md

 Re-implementing Candle LSTM inference to speed inference up, including bidirectional LSTM.

-## CPU Only
+## CPU And GPU Inference

+I test inference on My Macbook Pro with M2 chip and on Metal GPU (see test cases).
 My LSTM implementation sppeds up inference on CPU ONLY.
-It is not optimized for GPU.
+It is not optimized on Metal.
+It is ~5ms slower than Candle on Metal.

+I have no Cuda platform, so I cannot verify it on Cuda.

 ## Test Data